l3robot/ulavalSFM/README.md

 What is ulavalSFM ?
 -------------------

 ulavalSFM is a free software manager to prepare and do structure from motion in a parallel way.
 It's in development.
 The structure from motion will be based on bundlerSFM : https://github.com/snavely/bundler_sfm.
 My version of BundlerSFM will though recognize the "ulavalSFM.txt" file and the new "matches.init.txt" file.
+Your images have to be in JPEG only .jpg ext.
+Check my gists <a href=https://gist.github.com/LERobot/dbcc6385d83442013592>ext</a> to quickly change the extensions and <a href=https://gist.github.com/LERobot/3985e40fb8e941f90c5c>checkJPG</a> to find hidden PNG file to delete.

 Usage
 -----